BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 main.sh prompts the user for inputs.
 If you mistype something, use Ctrl+C to stop the program so that you can start over.
 #### Example inputs
 Here is a set of example inputs to paste line by line into the console, when prompted to do so by main.sh.
 The prompts will take inputs that are used in steps 2, 5, and 6.
-Output directory (you can download a copy of this directory from our repository):
+Output directory (you may refer to a copy of this directory from our repository):
 ```text
 test_output
 ```
+Note that the output directory is placed in $HOME.

 Step 2 inputs:
 Cactus alignment file (not included in our repository due to size concerns):
 ```text
 /ocean/projects/bio230007p/ikaplow/Alignments/10plusway-master.hal
 ```
-Species 1:
+Species 1 (exactly as written in the Cactus alignment file):
 ```text
 Human
 ```
-Species 2:
+Species 2 (exactly as written in the Cactus alignment file):
 ```text
 Mouse
 ```